tomdekan/use-react/README.md

 Anyway, let's start building!

+Here's what our final product will look like:

+<video></video>

-## 1. Setup React
+## 1. Set up React
-We'll use Vite to setup our React frontend.
+We'll use Vite to set up our React frontend.
 Vite is a build tool provide a fast development experience for React (and other frontend frameworks).

 <details>
 <summary>Q. Why do I need Vite?</summary>
-A. Without Vite, you'll need to setup a lot of things manually.
+A. Without Vite, you'll need to set up a lot of things manually.
 Vite provides a lot of things out of the box, like hot module replacement, fast builds, and more.
 There's negligible value to doing this yourself.
 So, I'd recommend using Vite
 </details>